 It’s been a little over a year since Anthony Bourdain passed, but that hasn’t put an end to his legacy.
 People the world over are still celebrating his writing, recipes, and shows.
 His philanthropy is also continuing, thanks in part to auctions of Bourdain’s collections.
-Up next on the block is his collection of watches.
+Up next on the block is his collection of watches, which includes some of the world’s rarest timepieces.
 A major portion of the sale of the collection will go toward a scholarship at The Culinary Institute of America.

 iGavel Auctions will be hosting the sale, which will feature eight watches from the Parts Unknown star’s collection.
 Included in the collection is a Rolex that held special sentimental value to Bourdain as well as a statement Patek Phillippe.
 Bids have been rolling in for a while now, blowing the estimates out of the water.
 The collection includes a Panerai Radiomir, a Rolex Oyster with a blue dial, a J Jacot Locle pocket watch, a Patek Philippe Calatrava, and a rose gold Rolex which was rumored to belong to Bourdain’s father.
 To get an idea of how the bidding is going, take a look at blue-dialed Oyster.
 Originally estimated at a value of $2,000 to $4,000, at the time of this writing, the bid was up to $8,250.